Dislocation: Mechanisms

 A dislocation is a linear crystallographic defect or irregularity within a crystal structure which contains an abrupt change in the arrangement of atoms.
 The crystalline order is restored on either side of a dislocation but the atoms on one side have moved or slipped.
 Dislocations define the boundary between slipped and unslipped regions of material and cannot end within a lattice and must either extend to a free edge or form a loop within the crystal.
-A dislocation can be characterised by the distance and direction of movement it causes to atoms in the lattice which is called the Burgers vector.
-The Burgers vector of a dislocation remains constant even though the shape of the dislocation may change.
+A dislocation can be characterised by a vector comprising the distance and direction of relative movement it causes to atoms as it moves through the lattice.
+This characterising vector is called the Burgers vector and remains constant even though the shape of the dislocation may change or deform.

 A variety of dislocation types exist, with mobile dislocations known as glissile and immobile dislocations called sessile.
 The movement of mobile dislocations allow atoms to slide over each other at low stress levels and is known as glide or slip.
 The movement of dislocations may be enhanced or hindered by the presence of other elements within the crystal and over time, these elements may diffuse to the dislocation forming a Cottrell atmosphere.
 The pinning and breakaway from these elements explains some of the unusual yielding behavior seen with steels.
 The interaction of hydrogen with dislocations is one of the mechanisms proposed to explain hydrogen embrittlement.

 Dislocations behave as though they are a distinct entity within a crystalline material where some types of dislocation can move through the material bending, flexing and changing shape and interacting with other dislocations and features within the crystal.
 Dislocations are generated by deforming a crystalline material such as metals, which can cause them to initiate from surfaces, particularly at stress concentrations or within the material at defects and grain boundaries.
 The number and arrangement of dislocations give rise to many of the properties of metals such as ductility, hardness and yield strength.
 Heat treatment, alloy content and cold working can change the number and arrangement of the dislocation population and how they move and interact in order to create useful properties.